 Besides the fact that it boasts one of the biggest movie stars in the world as its lead, one of the major hooks for the movie involves, of all things, the soundtrack.
 Composed by M83’s Anthony Gonzalez, the score is an epic, soaring piece that is a must-have for any fans of Gonzalez’s work with M83.
 It also serves as an ideal talking point for a trend that has gained prominence in recent years.
 Whereas film scores were once exclusive to classically trained individuals like Bernard Herrmann, Elmer Bernstein, Ennio Morricone, John Barry and John Williams, the past 30 years has seen a major buck in that trend.
 Birds, Music and the Brain.
 Next month, President Obama is expected to announce details about dedicating resources to a massive study of the brain.

 That’s music to the ears of neuroscientists at Columbia University, where some of the research will be centered.
 One researcher there, Sarah Woolley, studies the parallels between the brains of humans and songbirds – specifically, in their use of language or song.
 The hope is that the research might one day yield important information about developmental diseases.
 Woolley recently recruited her friend, musician Jill Sobule, for a musical lecture on birds, music and the brain.
 The talk was part of Columbia University’s Café Columbia series – casual conversations about the arts and sciences.
+Mputer-designed-by-scientists-to-compose-music-which-makes-the-brain-feel-happy-8507437.
 Researchers, who believe the mood-altering music-writing software can help combat stress and depression, will unveil the first composition created by the project at a music festival in Plymouth tomorrow.

 (Sat) The project is being led by Dr Eduardo Miranda, a composer and professor at Plymouth University’s Interdisciplinary Centre for Computer Music Research (ICCMR), and Dr Slawomir Nasuto, a professor in the Cybernetics Research Group at the University of Reading.
 Using Artificial Intelligence techniques, the computer will play music and analyse the brain activity of the listener for emotional indicators.
 Based on this feedback, and a programmed knowledge of music, it will generate new sounds that can alter these emotions.

 Satie was a colourful figure in the early 20th century Parisian avant-garde.
-His work was a precursor to later artistic movements such as minimalism, repetitive music, and the Theatre of the Absurd. [ 1 ] An eccentric, [ 2 ] Satie was introduced as a "gymnopedist" in 1887, shortly before writing his most famous compositions, the Gymnopédies.
+His work was a precursor to later artistic movements such as minimalism, repetitive music, and the Theatre of the Absurd.
+An eccentric, Satie was introduced as a "gymnopedist" in 1887, shortly before writing his most famous compositions, the Gymnopédies.
 Erik Satie - Gnossienne No.5.
 Les six.